Ranking and Tuning Pre-trained Models: A New Paradigm for Exploiting Model Hubs: Introduction

-The above na\"ive practice is far from optimal in two aspects: (1) The optimal PTM selection should be \emph{task-specific}, depending on the compatibility between the pre-trained model and the target task.
-Not a single PTM can be the best in any downstream tasks~\citep{you_logme:_2021}.
-(2) Only one PTM can be exploited and the rest PTMs are left on the shelf.
-Correspondingly, there are two reasons why practitioners resort to the sub-optimal na\"ive practice: (1) maximally exploiting a PTM hub requires trying all combinations of PTMs and extensively fine-tuning each PTM combination, which is too computationally intensive to afford; (2) even if the humongous computational cost can be paid, it is unclear how to exploit multiple PTMs for transfer learning. \citet{shu_zoo-tuning:_2021} studied the problem in a limited case but a general solution is still lacking, which is discussed in detail in Section~\ref{sec:multi_transfer}.
+Na\"ively picking the most popular PTM is far from optimal in two respects: (1) The PTM selection is \emph{task-specific} and one PTM cannot be optimal for all the tasks; different tasks generally favor different PTMs, depending on the compatibility between the pre-trained model and the target task~\citep{you_logme:_2021}.
+(2) Only one PTM is exploited, and opportunities to obtain benefits from ensembling or aggregation are put aside.
+Correspondingly, there are two reasons why practitioners resort to the suboptimal na\"ive practice: (1) maximally exploiting a PTM hub requires trying all combinations of PTMs and extensively fine-tuning each PTM combination, which requires unaffordable computation; (2) even if the significant computational cost can be paid, it is unclear how to exploit multiple PTMs in transfer learning.
+As discussed in Section~\ref{sec:multi_transfer}, \citet{shu_zoo-tuning:_2021} studied the problem in a limited case, but a general solution is lacking.

-To improve the utilization efficiency of a PTM hub, we propose a new paradigm: ranking and tuning pre-trained models.
-Figure~\ref{fig:overview} provides an overview of the procedure.
-It consists of two parts: first, PTMs are \emph{ranked} by a transferability metric; second, top-ranked PTMs are \emph{tuned} according to applications' requirements.
-Our preliminary work~\citep{you_logme:_2021} proposed LogME to estimate the compatibility between PTMs and downstream datasets, and demonstrated its effectiveness on a variety of PTMs and tasks, well supporting the ranking of PTMs.
-With a provided transferability rank, the best ranked PTM can be fine-tuned if no preference for network architecture is present, or the PTM with desired architecture can be tuned by top-K ranked PTMs via a novel B-Tuning algorithm to sufficiently exploit the model hub.
+To fully exploit PTM hubs, we propose a new paradigm: ranking and tuning pre-trained models.
+Figure~\ref{fig:overview} provides an overview of the paradigm.
+It consists of two parts: (1) PTMs are \emph{ranked} by a transferability metric; (2) top-ranked PTMs are \emph{tuned} to meet downstream applications' requirements.
+Our preliminary work~\citep{you_logme:_2021} proposed a method that we referred to as ``logarithm of maximum evidence'' (LogME) to estimate the compatibility between PTMs and downstream datasets.
+We demonstrated its effectiveness on a variety of PTMs.
+With an effective transferability rank, the best ranked PTM can be fine-tuned if there are no constraints on network architecture like inference time or hardware-friendly operators.
+If these constraints are present, the qualified PTM with desired architecture might not be the best-ranked one, but it can be tuned by top-K ranked PTMs via a novel B-Tuning algorithm as discussed in Section~\ref{sec:bayesian_tuning}.